 The problem is NOT that Joe’s a jerk who won’t go along with anything; or the work load is too heavy; or the boss’s expectations are unrealistic.
 Just as married people seldom fight about the budget, work teams seldom fight about the work load.
 What they both want is control.
 The problem is that nobody yet is able to see conflict as an opportunity and share control to build a better organization.
 It’s your job to show them how.

 Step 3: Make your adversaries part of the solution.

 Not everyone will see the possibilities.
 However, you must, first of all, respect those whose opinions differ from yours.
 Invite them in.
 Give those who are willing to work together a seat at the table and get everything out in the open.
 During this kind of communication, the key ground rule is “no argument.”
 The key tool is listening and letting the other person know he or she has been heard.
-My book about Difficult Conversations provides a lot more detail about how this technique can work for you.
+My book Difficult Conversations provides a lot more detail how this technique can work for you.